1979 British Grand Prix: Race report

 At the start of the race, Regazzoni charged into the lead, but was repassed by team-mate Jones and Jabouille before the end of the first lap.
 Andretti and the Ferraris also made fast starts, running close to Piquet, Lauda and Arnoux.
 At the end of lap 2, Piquet made a mistake at Woodcote and spun off, before Andretti dropped out with a broken wheel bearing on lap 4.
 Then Lauda encountered brake problems which eventually led to his retirement on lap 13, leaving Arnoux fourth with Scheckter fifth and Villeneuve dutifully following the South African.

 Up at the front, Jones established a commanding lead over Jabouille, who was struggling on Michelin tyres that were wearing quickly.
 On lap 17, the Frenchman pitted for new tyres, promoting Regazzoni to second.
 However, disaster struck for Jabouille when, after a long stop, part of his front wing got caught in an air hose that had not been removed from under the car and was broken off as he accelerated.
 He was forced to return to the pits for repairs, during which his turbo overheated.

 At half-distance, Jones still led comfortably, with Regazzoni still second and well clear of Arnoux, and Laffite moving ahead of the Ferraris into fourth.
 Then, approaching Woodcote at the end of lap 39, Jones's engine failed, a water pump problem causing it to overheat.
 Six laps later, Laffite also retired with engine trouble.
 This left only four drivers on the lead lap - Regazzoni, Arnoux, Scheckter and Villeneuve - with Jean-Pierre Jarier up to fifth in his Tyrrell and Watson sixth.

 The Ferraris were also struggling on Michelins, and Villeneuve pitted for new tyres on lap 50, before stopping with fuel vaporization problems five laps from the end.
 Scheckter, meanwhile, was lapped by Regazzoni on lap 56, before Jarier and Watson passed him in the closing laps.

 Regazzoni eventually took the chequered flag 24 seconds ahead of Arnoux, giving Williams their first Formula One victory.
-It was also Regazzoni's fifth and final win and, to date, the last win in F1 for a Swiss driver.
+It was also Regazzoni's fifth and final win and, as of 2024, the last win in F1 for a Swiss driver.
 After Jarier, Watson and Scheckter came Jacky Ickx, taking the final point in the second Ligier.

 This was the first Grand Prix on which James Hunt, who had retired from racing the previous month, commentated alongside Murray Walker for the BBC's Grand Prix programme.